Gettig rid of floor stains

 Silicone dries quickly on the floor.
 If 24 or 48 hours have passed after its application, you will see the spillage has completely hardened.
 In case you want to know how to remove dry silicone from the floor, brute force can be a good option.
 Using the blade of a paint scraper or palette knife can be leveraged to scrape the dry caulk off it.

 Once left with the silicone residue, you can use the methods detailed below to clean it properly.
+Additionally, always ensure that the palette knife is held at a shallow angle to minimize any potential damage to the surface.

 Whatever use you have for the silicone, you may be using other materials.
 In this case, you may be interested in: